Namrata2615/Heart_Attack_Prediction/README.md

 # Heart_Attack_Prediction
--->Implementing Logistic Regression and SVM on a Dataset.
+-->Implementing Logistic Regression and SVM on a heart-attack Dataset.

 -->Exploratory Analysis, Visualization Techniques are performed before fitting the dataset into the models.